Jutho/TensorOperations.jl/docs/src/index.md

 ## To do list

-*   Make it easier to check contraction order and to splice in runtime information, or optimize based on memory footprint or other custom cost functions.
+*   Make it easier to optimize based on memory footprint or other custom cost functions.